jodavaho/bashlog/README.md

 My daily morning ritual to prioritize is to scroll through list, using `gF` to jump to the todo item, mark it, and `b#` jump back.
 Vimrc settings to help with this are `set autowrite`

+## Weekly

+However, for most todos, I set weekly goals.
+For this, I use `week`.
+This creates files like `2019-week-X` where `X` is the current week.
+Ticking off weekly goals leading up to the weekend is *quite* rewarding.

+You can view last week with `week -1` or next week with `week +1`, or arbitrarily `week +/-X` to jump around.

 # Log tips

 the `log` command uses `date` and `dateutils` to form the filename.
 SO you can do nifty things like: